 Description

-The K6 is a standardised design made of cast iron, painted red overall with long horizontal glazing in the door and sides and with the crowns situated on the top panels being applied not perforated.
-There are rectangular white display signs, reading TELEPHONE beneath the shallow-curved roof.
-It has modernised internal equipment.
-One pane of glass is missing from the fourth panel down in the door.
-Otherwise the kiosk is intact.
+The K6 telephone kiosk at Rushall is a standard design made of cast iron and painted red overall.
+It features long horizontal glazing in the door and sides, with crowns applied to the top panels rather than perforated.
+There are rectangular white display signs reading "TELEPHONE" beneath the shallow-curved roof.
+The interior has been modernised, but one pane of glass is missing from the fourth panel down in the door.
+Otherwise, the kiosk is intact.

-The K6 stands on a green triangle where Harleston Road meets Pulham Road.
-The kiosk stands near Leists Farmhouse, a C17 timber-framed house, 30 metres to the north east, (listed at Grade II NHLE number 1373225) and The Old Post Office House, 33 metres to the south east, an early C19 house with pantiled roof, (listed at Grade II, NHLE number 1152349).
-The telephone kiosk has a strong visual relationship with both listed buildings.
+The kiosk is located on a green triangle where Harleston Road meets Pulham Road.
+It stands near Leists Farmhouse, a 17th-century timber-framed house, 30 metres to the northeast, which is listed at Grade II.
+To the southeast, 33 metres away, is The Old Post Office House, an early 19th-century house with a pantiled roof, also listed at Grade II.
+The telephone kiosk has a strong visual relationship with both of these listed buildings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.